prajotsurey/prajotsurey/README.md

 ### Hi there 👋.
 I'm Prajot.
 I am a Web Developer.

+### I'm looking for work opportunities.

-### I'm currently working as a Frontend Developer at Keywordio.
+### I have previously worked as a Frontend Developer at Keywordio.

-### I have worked as a Software Engineer Intern for [Proficient Test Prep](https://www.proficienttestprep.com) where I worked on a [Django based quiz web application](https://quizly.proficienttestprep.com/).

-- 🔭 I’m currently working on building a website that uses Redux for state management.
 - 📫 How to reach me: [Email](mailto:prajotsurey@gmail.com) | [LinkedIn](https://www.linkedin.com/in/prajotsurey/)

 ### Here are a some of my projects: